seanmorris/form/DOCS.md

 Forms can be populated with both the `setValues()` and `validate()` methods.
 Pass the coresponding array of input values into one or the other to fill values with user data.

-Calling `validate()` will also populate the forms errors if there is any validation attached to its fields. `validate()` itself returns booleans, but the `errors()` method can be called to get the list of errors generated.
+Calling `validate()` will also populate the forms errors if there are any validators attached to the fields. `validate()` itself returns booleans, but the `errors()` method can be called to get the list of errors generated.

 ```php
 if(!$form->validate($_POST))